The Importance Of Dog Training Generalization

+Don’t fret.
 Your dog may catch on quicker if they already know a behavior in one environment when practicing in a new environment, however, treat each new setting as a new behavior and start from the beginning.
-If that requires luring with high-value foods, there is no problem with that.
-You will wean them off just as you successfully did in other environments.
+If that requires once again luring your dog with high-value foods, there is no problem with that.
+You will wean them off after the first iteration just as you successfully did in other environments.
 You mustn’t think your beloved pup is revengeful, stubborn or mean.
 There is a simply a communication barrier and without the three C’s: Clear, concise and consistent, canines (and humans) get confused.

 Don’t get frustrated when dog training.
 Los Angeles and life can be stressful-don’t let the joys of learning with your pet become a stressful experience and do not hesitate to contact us for help if you are overwhelmed or have a perplexing behavior or training issue.